Producing organs that do the job with style.

 Madison, Wisconsin

 The organ was built in 1917 for the Portland Municipal Auditorium, Portland, Oregon.
 In 1971 the organ was relocated to Alpenrose Dairy and installed in the Dairyland Opera House where it remained until its removal in May 2021.
-The instrument is now in process of being restored and installed in St. Bernard’s Parish, Madison.
+The instrument is now in process of being restored and installed in The Cathedral Church of Saint Bernard, Madison, Wisconsin.
 Relocation of Ernest M. Skinner four-manual/50 rank Opus 265.

 FEATURED PROJECT